dyvenia/site-dyvenia/src/posts/2025-04-10-flat-tables-vs.-snowflake-semantic-models-the-ultimate-bi-data-debate.md

 - **Facts and essential KPIs** should be calculated in SQL at the database level, ensuring a single source of truth.
 - **Master data (dimensions)** can remain separate and be joined in the BI tool, optimizing storage and performance.
 - **Hybrid storage strategy** for large datasets, storing historical or less frequently used data in a flat table while keeping active data in a semantic model for real-time reporting needs.
-- **Metadata & governance layer&#32;**ensuring business logic consistency, whether KPIs are defined in SQL or the BI tool.
+- **Metadata & governance layer** ensuring business logic consistency, whether KPIs are defined in SQL or the BI tool.

 This approach leverages the best of both worlds - ensuring data consistency while maintaining flexibility and efficiency.
 It also allows businesses to scale efficiently while minimizing technical debt.